Apostolique/Apos.Input/docs/getting-started.md

 if (walk.Held()) {

-    // Walk while the buttons are held.
+    // Walk while the right button is held.

 }
 ```